-In March 1992, three months after my clear mammogram, I was wrestling with Sherlock, and he scratched my chest.
-The next day I noticed that there was a straight-line bruise that ran down my chest, and at the base I felt a mass.
+In March, 1992, three months after my clear mammogram, I was wrestling with Sherlock and he scratched my chest.
+The next day I noticed that there was a straight line bruise that ran down my chest, and at the base I felt a mass.
 My initial reaction was panic.
 I had never felt anything like that before.
-However, being the rationale person that I am, I reminded myself that I had always had cvstic fibroid breast tissue and therefore it was very difficult to discern anything in my breast.
+However, being the rationale person that I am, I reminded myself that I had always had cystic fibroid breast tissue and therefore it was very difficult to discern anything in my breast.
 I decided that I would wait a month and if it had not disappeared, I would see my gynecologist.
 Like I stated before, I'm not one to wait.
-Within davs, I had an appointment.
+Within days, I had appointment.

-My doctor wasn't worried about the mass but performed a needle aspiration to check if it was a cyst.
+My doctor wasn't particularly disturbed by the mass, but did a needle aspiration to determine if it was a cyst.
 While he didn't get any fluid, he was able withdraw cells and sent them to pathology.
 He said he would let me know the results.
 I went home feeling anxious but with not as much of the haunting feeling as before.

 A few days later, I had just walked in from a run and the phone was ringing.
 It was my doctor.
 He said that the cells were "atypical".
 When I asked him what that meant exactly, he told me the cells were not benign or malignant, they just weren't normal.
-He advised me to have a surgeon remove the mass.
+With that being said, he advised me to have the mass removed by a surgeon.

 I was lying on the table in the exam room when my surgeon came in for the consultation.
-I was nervous.
-He examined me. and like my gynecologist, was not disturbed because he said the mass felt benign.
-He still felt that the mass should be removed based on the pathology report.
-I wanted to do it the next day because we were leaving for vacation, and I wanted to have this off my mind.
-He opted to wait until we returned in case I needed care after the surgery.
+Needless to say, I was quite nervous.
+He examined me, and like my gynecologist, was not disturbed because he said the mass felt benign.
+He still felt mass should be that the removed based on the pathology report.
+I wanted to do it the next day because we were leaving for vacation and I wanted to have this off of my mind.
+He preferred to wait until we returned in case I would needed care after the surgery.
 Besides, one week would not make that big of a difference.
 I left the office with a big question mark over my head.
-I was scared, but I rationalized that I probably just had pre-cancerous cells that needed removal.
+I was certainly frightened, but in an attempt at rationalization I just told myself that I had some cells that might be precancerous and I just wanted to get them removed.

-My surgery was scheduled for Monday after we returned from vacation.
+My surgery was scheduled for the Monday after we returned from vacation.
 Jim and I didn't expect to be there too long.
 We were just going to get this thing out and move on with our lives.

-An hour into the surgery, my surgeon came to see Jim.
+After about an hour into the surgery, my surgeon came out to see Jim.
 Jim said, "He looked as if someone had hit him in the face with a brick."
 He told my husband that the mass that he removed was benign just as they suspected.
 They had done a quick freeze and knew that it was nothing to be worried about.
 As he was closing me up, he said he "just decided" to look around.
 Pressed up against my chest wall he found a malignant mass in the breast tissue.
-It was too deep to detect and matched the density of normal breast tissue, so it did not appear on imaging.
-This is why my mammogram reading was clear only a few months earlier.
+It was too deep to feel and it was the same density as normal breast tissue so it could not been seen on imaging, which is why I had a clear mammogram reading only a few months before.